Reagan Doctrine: Congressional support

-The Cold War's end
+End of the Cold War

-As arms flowed to the contras, Savimbi's UNITA and the mujahideen, the Reagan Doctrine's advocates argued that the doctrine was yielding constructive results for U.S. interests and global democracy.
+As arms flowed to the contras, Savimbi's UNITA and the mujahideen, advocates of the Reagan Doctrine argued that the doctrine was yielding constructive results for U.S. interests and global democracy.

 In Nicaragua, pressure from the Contras led the Sandinstas to end the State of Emergency, and they subsequently lost the 1990 elections.
 In Afghanistan, the mujahideen bled the Soviet Union's military and paved the way for Soviet military defeat.
 In Angola, Savimbi's resistance ultimately led to a decision by the Soviet Union and Cuba to bring their troops and military advisors home from Angola as part of a negotiated settlement.

 All of these developments were Reagan Doctrine victories, the doctrine's advocates argue, laying the ground for the ultimate dissolution of the Soviet Union.
-Michael Johns later argued that "the Reagan-led effort to support freedom fighters resisting Soviet oppression led successfully to the first major military defeat of the Soviet Union ...
+Johns later argued that "the Reagan-led effort to support freedom fighters resisting Soviet oppression led successfully to the first major military defeat of the Soviet Union ...
 Sending the Red Army packing from Afghanistan proved one of the single most important contributing factors in one of history's most profoundly positive and important developments".

-Thatcher's view
+Margaret Thatcher's view

 Among others, Margaret Thatcher, Prime Minister of the United Kingdom from 1979 to 1990, credited the Reagan Doctrine with aiding the end of the Cold War.
 In December 1997, Thatcher said that the Reagan Doctrine "proclaimed that the truce with communism was over.
 The West would henceforth regard no area of the world as destined to forego its liberty simply because the Soviets claimed it to be within their sphere of influence.
 We would fight a battle of ideas against communism, and we would give material support to those who fought to recover their nations from tyranny".

 Iran–Contra affair

 U.S. funding for the Contras, who opposed the Sandinista government of Nicaragua, was obtained from covert sources.
-The U.S. Congress did not authorize sufficient funds for the Contras' efforts, and the Boland Amendment barred further funding.
-In 1986, in an episode that became known as The Iran–Contra affair, the Reagan administration illegally facilitated the sale of arms to Iran, the subject of an arms embargo, in the hope that the arms sales would secure the release of hostages and allow U.S. intelligence agencies to fund the Nicaraguan Contras.
+Congress did not authorize sufficient funds for the Contras' efforts, and the Boland Amendment barred further funding.
+In 1986, in an episode that became known as the Iran–Contra affair, the Reagan administration illegally facilitated the sale of arms to Iran, the subject of an arms embargo, in the hope that the arms sales would secure the release of hostages and allow U.S. intelligence agencies to fund the Contras.